dannywillems/seum/README.md

 - [x] Simple programs using mov, add, registers, stack ops.
 - [x] NASM parser for the simple programs.
 - [x] Write assembly programs and dump them into a file
+- [ ] Registers should not be simply a variant with only tags.
+We must be able to threat a type `Seum.prog` as a function, taking inputs.
+With this idea, we can test directly the code and threat the assembly as a normal OCaml function.
 - [ ] Cost model: encode the cost of an instruction (CPU cycle, number of registers used, etc).
 Also, count the number of memory access.
 - [ ] Compare programs based on a cost model